 Families may self-select for the service.
 “There is no qualifier for being in need of support,” said Onteora superintendent Victoria McLaren, adding, “We want to support our families, and if they ask for our support, we will provide everything that we can.”

-At the board meeting and in a addressed to parents and guardians, assistant superintendent for curriculum and instruction Jodi DeLucia described grade-level-specific “emergency instructional packets and materials” that were being assembled for distribution to district households in the event of a closure.
+At the board meeting and in a March 12 letter addressed to parents and guardians, assistant superintendent for curriculum and instruction Jodi DeLucia described grade-level-specific “emergency instructional packets and materials” that were being assembled for distribution to district households in the event of a closure.
 Following up in a March 14 email, DeLucia confirmed that the district had completed and disseminated the curriculum-continuity modules and that online resources for all grade levels would be available electronically to families no later than Monday morning, March 16.

 DeLucia said that more information will be available on the district website (see above) regarding distribution and expectations.